skramm/homog2d/docs/homog2d_devinfo.md

 ```
 $ make doc
 ```
-that will produce an ""end-user" reference pages, thus ommitting some details (class private section).
+that will produce an "end-user" reference pages, thus ommitting some details (class private section).
 To get the "full" reference, run:
 ```
 $ make doc-dev